-Tropical Storm Eta expected to rapidly intensify over the next 24 hours and bring catastrophic conditions to Central America
+Hurricane Eta expected to rapidly intensify over the next 18 hours and bring catastrophic conditions to Central America

 Eta is the 28th named storm of the active 2020 hurricane season and ties the record for the number of named storms in a single season set back in 2005.

-The storm has the potential to be one of the worst flooding events Nicaragua has seen since Hurricane Mitch in 1998, which killed over 10,000 people.
+The storm has the potential to be one of the worst flooding events Nicaragua has seen since Hurricane Mitch in 1998, which killed more than 10,000 people.